 Survival and Success in the Digital Age

-Survival and success in the Digital Age require new sensibilities not yet taught at home or in school.
+Survival and success in the new Digital Age require modern sensibilities, many not yet taught at home or in school.
 And in most cases, business and government are painfully behind nurturing culture-wide adaptation.
 For many organizations, "change management" still resides in the soft categories of HR.